 - 2007: Initiated a Fall Prevention Program

-- 2009: Started an Orange County Transportation Authority funded “New Freedom Transportation Program" which provides rides to doctor appointments, shopping, personal appointments, family, and places of worship.
+- 2009: Started an Orange County Transportation Authority funded “New Freedom Transportation Program" which provided rides to doctor appointments, shopping, personal appointments, family, and places of worship.

 - 2012 Became a Community Based CBAS Provider

 - 2013 Selected as one of six CBAS centers to participate in the CAADS Community Based Health Home Project by SCAN